madhavi0195/Joining-Data-in-SQL-Video-games/README.md

 # Joining-Data-in-SQL-Video-games

-Hello, This project is part of the DataCamp course, Data Analyst in SQL which I've completed few months back. you can find the project details below to get more idea!
+This project is part of the DataCamp course-Data Analyst in SQL which I've completed. you can find the project details below to get more idea!

 Project Name: When was the golden Age of video games?